 Activities and Tasks

-Responsibilities of the Manager – IoT Lab for the Kengeri Campus would include, but not be limited to, the following:
+Responsibilities would include, but not be limited to, the following:

 Structure and Reporting

-The Manager-IoT Lab will report to the Chief Technology Officer at IIHS and will be required to collaborate effectively with a diverse group of internal teams and external individuals/organizations, and students.
+The Specialist – Gender will report to the Team Leader, TNUSSP or to any other person designated by the Team Leader, and will be required to collaborate effectively with a diverse group of internal teams and external individuals/organisations, and students.